windoze/esparrier/README.md

 4. When Barrier/Deskflow enters the screen, the LED turns bright green, and when Barrier/Deskflow leaves the screen, the LED turns dim yellow.
 5. The board emulates a standard keyboard and an absolute mouse, it should work in any OS.
 6. USB HID boot protocol is used, so you should be able to use the board as a USB keyboard/mouse in BIOS/EFI or even if the OS doesn't have a driver for it.
+7. When compiled with the `ble` feature, the device also exposes a BLE HID profile that mirrors the Barrier input stream, so you can pair it wirelessly in addition to the USB connection.

 ## Update Configurations